 Domestic violence, also known as â€śspousal violenceâ€ť is a legal term for allegations of violence that are directed towards family and significant others (partners).
 Domestic violence typically involves spouses, husbands, wives, girlfriends, and boyfriends, but it can also include children,

 The Courts take this form of violence very seriously â€“ more so than the typical assault.
 Domestic violence is viewed as aggravating because of the relationship of trust that is built in family relations.
 Any violence between family members is said to have violated this trust.
 Our Edmonton domestic violence lawyers have the experience you need for fair legal proceedings.

 Domestic violence includes not only physical assaults but also mischief and threats.
 An assault can include any form of contact, ranging from slapping and pushing to more serious forms of assault such as punching, kicking or stabbing.
 However, for a person to be charged there does not have to be direct contact.
 You may be charged if you break or steal property belonging to your family, including cellular phones (often to prevent calls from being made).

 As domestic violence is a broad term, the punishment for it (if found guilty) ranges from a fine to jail.
 If you are found guilty you will have a criminal record which can affect your work and your ability to travel.
-With our legal assistance, there are other potential outcomes available to you.
+With the legal assistance of our Edmonton domestic violence lawyers, there are other potential outcomes available to you.
 These other potential outcomes may avoid a criminal record.